 The Environmental Education and Communication program is laddered, which allows individuals to complete a Graduate Certificate, Graduate Diploma, or full Master's degree.
 A Graduate Certificate is awarded upon successful completion of one residency and one distance-based semester (approximately six months).
+The credits you earn in the Graduate Certificate can later be used towards the completion of another credential (e.g., a diploma or a Master's degree).
 Read more about laddering.

 Graduates of this program will have good grounding in environmental studies and sustainability, learning theory, environmental education and communications, and educational program development.

 Graduates return to their careers with a range of theoretical knowledge, analytical and communications skills, and competencies enabling them to employ a wide range of techniques and formats.
 They are able to develop and implement innovative programs to provide students, clients and other audiences with science-based information and educationally-sophisticated approaches to current environmental issues.